 Students who withdraw from the program or university or change to another degree program not eligible for this scholarship will forfeit the scholarship.
 Should the scholarship be forfeited, students need not reimburse Walden for funds already disbursed to them.
 In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
 If a student is in a new semester and forfeited in the previous semester (due to internal lag time), the student will receive a revised bill for the prior semester, in which the scholarship was received.

-The cost of books and course materials are included in the tuition for some of Walden’s programs and specializations.
+The cost of books and course materials is included in the tuition for some of Walden’s programs and specializations.
 However, scholarship recipients enrolling in Walden’s Ph.D. in Education program with a specialization in Early Childhood Education program are responsible for the cost of books and materials.
 Scholarship recipients enrolling in either the Ph.D. in Education program with a specialization in Early Childhood Education or the Doctor of Education (Ed.D.) program with a specialization in Early Childhood are also responsible for all associated residency costs.
 All recipients who enroll in a Walden program are responsible for the technology fee each term as well.
 Recipients are responsible for all other non-tuition costs including but not limited to residency travel and other university or program fees as applicable.

 This scholarship is not managed by Walden University’s Office of Financial Aid.
 Please call an enrollment advisor at 1-866-492-5336 for more information.